vinayakdeshpande1/VoicePrescription_System/README.md

 # VoicePrescription_System
-Desktop Application created for Doctor so they can made and send  Prescription to Patient through Mail
+Desktop Application created for Doctor so they can diagnose the patient and send  Prescription to Patient through Mail